-Acknowledgement and Permission by Lisette Forsyth The first South African newspaper, The Cape Town Gazette and African Advertiser, appeared on 16 August 1800, during the first British occupation.
+Thanks to Lisette Forsyth for permission to use the above artwork The first South African newspaper, The Cape Town Gazette and African Advertiser, appeared on 16 August 1800, during the first British occupation.
 This paper, which was published in English and Dutch, later became the Cape Government Gazette, which has continued in modified form to the present day.
 The first unofficial newspaper, the South African Commercial Advertiser, was founded in 1824 by Thomas Pringle and John Fairbairn, settlers of Scottish descent.
 George Greig, the printer, was also a British settler.
 The establishment of this newspaper led to a dispute concerning censorship with Governor Lord Charles Somerset that had far-reaching effects for the South African press.
 The paper was suppressed by Somerset, but eventually, in 1829, an ordinance removed from the Government the power of interfering with the Press and made newspapers subject only to the law of libel.
-The success of the British in their struggle for the freedom of the press resulted in the [...]
+The success of the British in their struggle for the freedom of [...]

 Some families are lucky enough to have a Family Bible in which ancestors have recorded the dates of births, baptisms, marriages or deaths of family members.
 This information should always be checked against other records.
 In particular, you should check the date of publication of the Bible so that you know what information was written from memory and what information was likely to have been written in the Bible contemporaneously (since that is more reliable).
 A Family Bible could have been handed down to your cousins, rather than to your immediate family, so it is worthwhile to broaden your inquiries to include all relatives.
 Many Family Bibles have unfortunately been lost or destroyed.
 Some can be found in second-hand bookshops, but your chances of finding long-lost family are very small.
-Using a Family Bible as a tool in your research can certainly have its advantages as well as pitfalls.
-Initially you should take note of the Bible's first owner – generally the [...]
+Do you have a Family Bible you would like to share with us?
+Send us the details.
+Using a Family Bible as a tool in your research can certainly have its [...]

 National Archives Sources Codes below is a compiled list of links to pages which contain References to Source Codes from the National Archives of South Africa for documents listed on the National Archives of South Africa's website under the section called NAAIRS (National Automated Archival Information Retrieval System).
 To contact the Archives personally you can do so here but be advised that they are understaffed and will not always answer your emails.
 I am here however on a professional basis to help you retrieve and photograph any of these documents.
 Contact me.
 Bloemfontein Archives Source Codes Cape Town Archives Source Codes Cape Town Record Centre Source Codes Durban Archives Source Codes Pietermaritzburg Archives Source Codes Port Elizabeth Archives Source Codes Pretoria Archives Source Codes